murphygroup/cellorganizer-documentation_old/source/chapters/demos.rst

 demo3D11
 --------------------
-Trains a generative model of the cell framework using the four patterns in the 3D HeLa dataset from the Murphy Lab
+Trains a generative model of the cell framework using the four patterns in the 3D HeLa dataset from the Murphy Lab.

 demo3D12
 --------------------